What are my Glass Door Options?

 Not all dogs are made the same.
 Some are brown, some are white.
 Some have spots, some have stripes.
 Some are small and some are big…really big.

 Since all dogs aren’t built the same – it would make sense that all dog doors don’t come built the same either.
-Great Dane owners might not be able to get away with the same doggie doors that cater to Chihuahuas and Yorkies.
+Mastiff owners might not be able to get away with the same doggie doors that cater to Chihuahuas and Yorkies.
 But not all pet stores are able to cater to the needs of all dogs – it takes a retailer with a large catalog and large heart to cater to the needs of Large Dogs as well as breeds with higher populations.
 Continue reading

 There is a tune that rings all too familiar throughout the pet-owner community; lets see if you recognize it.